Blissgig/Lounge/README.md

 * Hardware
  - LEDs: https://www.amazon.com/gp/product/B01CDTECSG/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1
  - Arduino Uno: https://www.amazon.com/gp/product/B008GRTSV6/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1
+ - Power source for Arduino: https://www.amazon.com/gp/product/B06Y1LF8T5/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1
- - Power source for Arduino, also important for the LEDs: https://www.amazon.com/gp/product/B06Y1LF8T5/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1
+ - Power source for LEDs: https://www.amazon.com/gp/product/B01D8FLWGE/ref=oh_aui_detailpage_o04_s00?ie=UTF8&psc=1
+Note: It is VERY important that when working with an external power source like the one I linked that you be VERY careful and have knowledge of electricity.
+Beware, electricity can kill.
+This power was needed as I am using two sets of the LEDs listed.
+I was able to just use the power supply for the Arduino when testing with just one LED strip.